It's All About Covers: Persistent Homology of Cover Refinements

 \begin{definition}[Nerve] The \textbf{nerve} of a cover $\mathcal{U}=\{U_i\}_{i\in I}$ is the simplicial complex:

 \end{definition}

 The Dowker Duality~\ref{thm:dowker} guarantees an isomorphism at the homology level:

 \begin{remark}[Co-nerve naming and notation] While some authors refer to the first construction (co-nerve) as the \textit{Vietoris complex of a cover}~\cite{begle1950bicompact,hatcher2002algebraic,virk2019rips} or the \textit{Vietoris Nerve}~\cite{edwards1980cech} we prefer the term \textit{Co-nerve}.
 The Co-Nerve, like the Nerve, is best viewed as a functor from covers to simplicial complexes.
 The Vietoris-Rips complex is the Co-Nerve of a \textit{specific cover} just as the \v Cech complex is the Nerve of the ball cover~\cite{edelsbrunner2010computational,chazal2009gromov,chazal2021introduction,cavanna2015geometric}.
 Not every Nerve is a \v Cech Complex and not every Co-Nerve results in the Vietoris-Rips complex.
-In fact, as we will show, the properties of both simplicial complexes com from their underlying covers, not necessarily from their simplicial \textit{lifts}.
+In fact, as we will show, the properties of both simplicial complexes come from their underlying covers.

 The Dowker Theorem provides an initial argument to this, the fact that two different simplicial complexes built on the same underlying cover are homotopy equivalent is an early indication that the topological information is determined with their common element: the cover.
 Therefore the naming helps to distinguish the role of the simplicial constructions from the role of the covers. \end{remark}